LebToki/LaragonDash/README.md

 ---

+> Following the success and adoption of the original Laragon Dashboard by the community, we’re proud to introduce `LaragonDash v1.0`.
 > Following the success and adoption of the original Laragon Dashboard by the community, we’re proud to introduce `LaragonDash v1.1`.
 > This spin-off delivers a modern MVC-inspired layout, support for modules, improved theming, and smarter tooling — while still preserving the simplicity developers loved about the original.